-If you want to create a Christmas tree like an interior designer, incorporate ornaments that work within a color scheme.
-This ornament idea uses paint and gold leaf to create a variation of ornaments that will work well together on a tree.
-Mix these ornaments with some gold beading and garland, and your tree will stand out from the crowd.Continue to 8 of 11 below.
+If you want to create a Christmas tree like an interior designer, then make ornaments that work within a color scheme.
+This idea uses similar hues of paint and gold leaf to create cohesion among these lavish ornaments.
+To turn it up a notch, adorn the ornaments with some gold beading and garland.Continue to 8 of 11 below.

 08 of 11